Ferguson CX · V1 · prototype-focused · See V2 (process-focused) → Read the editorial memo →

 Chapter 04

-The field staff started defending the work
+How field staff went from skeptical to defending the work

 It gives us a better way to look at things and help us along the process.
 Not telling us what to do, but helping you figure out what you want to do.